 Giving Of His Time

-Dr. Dressler is pictured to the right having fun with the Signal Mountain Middle School Tennis Boot Campers, a group he personally trains every Saturday.
+Dr. Dressler is pictured to the right having fun with the Signal Mountain Middle School Tennis Boot Campers, a group he personally trained.

 Did You Know?

 Dr. Dressler has been certified by the Professional Tennis Registry, the largest global organization of tennis teachers and coaches.
 Dr. Dressler received the Professional rating.
-Currently, Dr. Dressler is a volunteer coach at Signal Mountain Middle-High School.
-He also donates many hours of personal time for instruction on and off the court to tennis players in the tri-state area year round.
+He donates many hours of personal time for instruction on and off the court to tennis players in the tri-state area year round.